ChrisTs8920/shortest-path-algorithms/README.md

 - **Network routing:** Determine the most efficient path for data packets in computer networks.
 - **Geographic Information Systems (GIS):** Used in mapping and navigation services (Google maps) to find optimal routes and minimize distances.
 - **Robotics:** Path planning for autonomous robots to navigate in environments.
-- **VLSI Design:** Find optimal routes for connecting various circuit components such as gates and transistors.
+- **VLSI design:** Find optimal routes for connecting various circuit components such as gates and transistors.

 ### Dijkstra's